Soy Sauce

 Method

-Store in cool, dark cupboard or pantry away from direct sunlight and heat
+Store in original bottle or airtight glass container at room temperature, away from direct sunlight and heat sources

 Duration